Particular/docs.particular.net/nservicebus/upgrades/5to6-async-suffix.md

  * Classes are not suffixed with "Instance" or "Static".
  * Members are not suffixed [Access modifier names](https://msdn.microsoft.com/en-au/library/ms173121.aspx) such as "Protected" or "Public".

-All these things can be inferred by the IDE and the compiler, and appropriate IntelliSense and compiler messages are provided to the developer.
+All these things can be inferred by the [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) (e.g. Visual Studio) and the compiler, and appropriate IntelliSense and compiler messages are provided to the developer.

 So in deciding on the adoption of the *Async* suffix it was necessary to choose between consistency with certain external .NET APIs or naming consistency within NServiceBus.